x0ry/DesktopVibes/README.md

 # DesktopVibes
 Powershell + Python script to cycle your desktop wallpaper in windows 10 and color sync with your Phillips Hue lights.

-This is a working MVP, feel free to contribute cleaner better usable code.
+This is a working MVP, feel free to contribute.

 pip install phue - [https://github.com/studioimaginaire/phue]